Treysa station: Current operations

 The station is within the tariff zone of the North Hesse Transport Association (Nordhessischer Verkehrsverbund, NVV).
 In the direction of Gießen the section from Neustadt is within the tariff zone of the Rhine-Main Transport Association (Rhein-Main-Verkehrsverbund, RMV).

-Treysa station is served at 2-hour intervals by Intercity trains on line 26 (Stralsund–Hamburg–Frankfurt–Karlsruhe).
-On weekends there are also single direct services to Berlin Südkreuz and to Westerland.
+Treysa station is served at 4-hour intervals by Intercity trains on line 26 (Bremen–Hanover–Frankfurt–Karlsruhe).
 There are also Regional-Express services every two hours between Frankfurt and Kassel (RE 30) and the Mittelhessen-Express service runs at hourly intervals between Treysa and Frankfurt.

 Even today, track 1 and 2 are served by the Main–Weser Railway.
 Trains that do not begin or end in Treysa use these tracks.
 Track 3 is used by the Mittelhessen-Express, which begins and ends here.
 Track 5 is now used mostly as a through track, when all the other tracks are in use.
+In the 2026 timetable, the following services stop at the station: